mongodb/specifications/source/crud/crud.rst

 Similar to the count command, the estimated count of documents is returned in the ``n`` field.

-In the event this aggregation is run against a non-existent namespace, a NamespaceNotFound error will be returned during execution.
+In the event this aggregation is run against a non-existent namespace, a NamespaceNotFound(28) error will be returned during execution.
 Drivers MUST interpret this result as a ``0`` count.

 For server versions less than 4.9.0 (wire version 11 or under), the estimatedDocumentCount